josek98/pywgraph/README.md

-# pywgraph
+# pywgraph-0.4.0
 A library to manipulate weighted graphs in python.
 This library focus on directed graphs whose edges have weights.
-The goal is that the weights can be any set o objects that have an intern binary operation and an inverse.
-In mathematical meanings, a group.
-The reason behind this is to be able to trasverse the graph using the group operation.

-In the actual version, the weight is only allowed to be a float, and the operation is the multiplication.
-When the package has almost all of the necessary features to be used, I will add the possibility to use other types of weights.
+The weights of the graph can be any elements of a fixed mathematical group.
+By default, the underlying group is set to be the real numbers with the multiplication.
+Thus, when trasversing the graph, the weight of the path is the product of the weights of the edges, but in general, it is the product under the binary operation of the group.

+For this reason, this package also includes a basic abstraction of a group.
+The group definition is base on:
+*  The a function of two variables that return one element (the binary operation of the group).
+*  The inverse function of two variables, this is, the function `lambda x,y: x * y**-1`.
+This will be change to just the function that returns the inverse of an element, which is more natural in mathematical context.
+*  The identity element of the group.
+*  Optional, a hash function for the elements of the group.
+By default it is taken the standard python hash function.
+If your group contains not hashable elements you should provide one.

 ## QUICKSTART

 ### Edges

 The main object to construct the graph is the `WeightedDirectedEdge` class.
 This represents a directed edge with a weight.
-The construction is as follows:
+The construction basic construction is as follows:

 ```python
 from pywgraph import WeightedDirectedEdge